danielnjama/python-for-beginners.github.io/README.md

 except FileNotFoundError:
     print("File not found.")
 ```

+---

-## 5.4 Using the with Statement (Context Managers)
+## 5.4 Using the `with` Statement (Context Managers)

-The with statement is used to ensure that a file is properly closed after usage.
+The `with` statement is used to ensure that a file is properly closed after usage.
 It simplifies file handling and eliminates the need to explicitly close files.

-Example: Using the with statement:
+### Example: Using the `with` Statement

 ```python
 with open("example.txt", "r") as file: